 Article 8 – The members of the board of directors and the accountants should not be remunerated for the functions that have been entrusted to them.

-Article 9 – he board of directors is allowed to appoint paid officers; those can be invited to attend the meetings of the general assembly and of the board of directors, only with a consultative voice.
+Article 9 – The board of directors is allowed to appoint paid officers of the daily management and the secretary’s office; those not being members can be invited to attend the meetings of the general assembly with a consultative voice and also the meetings of the board of directors, only with a consultative voice.

 The amount of the membership fees is determined annually by the board of directors.

-The maximum membership fee amounts to ten thousand Belgian francs or its equivalent.
+The maximum membership fee amounts to two hundred fifty Euros or its equivalent.